 Clean and Re-Waterproof Your Hunting Boots

 Moving on from your clothes, it’s time to take care of your boots.
 These are critical pieces of equipment for any hunter and they also need some care.
-After the season, clean all the mud, dirt and debris from your boots.
+After a hunting trip, clean all the mud, dirt and debris from your boots.
 Then, depending on your boot material, find appropriate footwear cleaner and wash your boots.
 Cleaning solutions can be found at most sporting goods stores for leather and other common boot materials.

 After cleaning your boots, you’ll want to apply a solution for re-waterproofing.
 Again, use one that is made specifically for your boot’s material.
 This is particularly important if you own full-grain leather boots.
-Applying a conditioning treatment to the leather before you store them for the winter can make a big difference.
-This will prevent the leather from cracking and keep it in top condition.
+Applying a boot wax or conditioning treatment to the leather before you put them back in the closet can make a big difference.
+This will prevent the leather from cracking over time and keep it in good condition.

 Clean and Inspect All Critical Hunting Gear

 Finally, be sure and carefully clean any other gear including backpacks, sleeping pads or other equipment that may be dirty.
-Waiting until next year to clean out your equipment can cause unnecessary corrosion.
-Don’t forget the small stuff, like wiping dirt from your tent stakes.
-Even little things like this will make your equipment last longer and your investment in good equipment go further.
-If nothing else, working on your gear will give you something to do as you dream of the next hunting season!
+Waiting too long to clean out your equipment can cause unnecessary corrosion.
+Don’t forget the small stuff, like wiping dirt from tent stakes.
+Even these little things will help your equipment last longer and perform better.
+If nothing else, working on your gear will give you something to do as you dream of the next hunt!

 Written by Ryan McSparran